Mike Hampton

 Michael William Hampton, Jr. (born September 9, 1972) is an American former professional baseball player.
 Hampton played in Major League Baseball (MLB) as a pitcher from 1993 through 2010.
 He pitched for the Seattle Mariners, Houston Astros, New York Mets, Colorado Rockies, Atlanta Braves and Arizona Diamondbacks.
 He was the bullpen coach for the Mariners before resigning on July 9, 2017.

-Hampton is a two-time MLB All-Star.
-He won five Silver Slugger Awards and a Gold Glove Award.
+Hampton was named to two All-Star Games and won five Silver Slugger Awards and a Gold Glove Award.
 He was the Most Valuable Player of the 2000 National League Championship Series, and he pitched in the 2000 World Series for the Mets.

 Early life

 Hampton was born in Brooksville, Florida, when his father, Mike Hampton Sr., was 19 and his mother, Joan, was 16.
 He was the oldest of three children.
 Hampton was raised in Homosassa, Florida, and attended Crystal River High School.

 In high school, Hampton was recruited to play college football as a defensive back at Notre Dame, Miami and Florida State.